How to Heal Brain Fog: Causes, Symptoms, and What Helps

 Brain Fog After COVID or Trauma

-Researchers continue to study how infections and stress affect the brain.
+Researchers continue to study how SARS-CoV-2, inflammation, and long-term stress may affect brain function, cognitive function, and quality of life.

 How to Heal Brain Fog After COVID